UNDERGRADUATE SUMMER WORKSHOP

 AT THE UNIVERSITY OF PENNSYLVANIA

-The human capacity for complex language is unique within the animal kingdom, and psychologists have long appreciated how the languages we learn can shape our patterns of thought in subtle ways.
+Language Science and Technology: The human capacity for complex language is unique within the animal kingdom, and scientests have long appreciated how the languages we learn can shape our patterns of thought in subtle ways.
 Language science fosters collaboration between researchers in cognitive science, computer linguistics, psycholinguistics, and phonetics to drive research in language acquisition and use.
 This research aims to develop and improve language and speech technologies (e.g., automatic speech recognition, translation, and transcription).
 In addition, this research can develop computational tools to learn more about how the human brain works and how science understands social groups.

 Summer Workshop participants will receive free room and board, plus a travel stipend.

 As a participant, you can:

 - Hear lectures from distinguished researchers in social and decision sciences and language science and technology

 - Participate in sessions involving some of the latest technologies and research methods

 - Participate in panel discussions on the future of interdisciplinary mind and brain studies, as well as career and professional development in these fields.

 - You have a strong interest in Cognitive Science, Computer Science, Linguistics, Neuroscience, Philosophy, and/or Psychology